Notre-Dame de Paris: Bells

-Before the Revolution, it was common for the bells to break, and they were often removed for repairs or to be entirely recast, and sometimes renamed.
-The bell Guillaume, for example, was renamed three times and recast no less than five times between 1230 and 1770.
+Before the French Revolution, it was common for the bells to break, and they were often removed for repairs or to be entirely recast, and sometimes renamed.
+The bell Guillaume, for example, was renamed three times and recast five times between 1230 and 1770.

 The practice of bell-ringing at Notre-Dame is recorded as early as 1198.
 By the end of the 14th century the bells were marking the civil hours, and in 1472 they began to call to prayer for the Angelus three times a day, both practices which continue today.
-During the Revolution, most of the cathedral's bells were removed and melted down.
-While many of them bore the names of the medieval bells, most were relatively recent recastings made from most of the same metal.
-During the 19th century restoration, four new bells were made for the north tower.
+During the French Revolution, most of the cathedral's bells were removed and melted down.
+Many of them bore the names of the medieval bells, and were relatively recent recastings made from most of the same metal.
+During the 19th-century restoration, four new bells were made for the north tower.
 These were replaced in 2012 with nine as part of the cathedral's 850th anniversary celebration.

-In addition to the main bells, the cathedral has also had smaller secondary bells.
-These included a carillon in the medieval spire, three clock bells on the north transept in the 18th century, and six bells added in the 19th century – three in the reconstructed spire and three within the roof to be heard in the sanctuary.
+In addition to the main bells, the cathedral also had smaller secondary bells.
+These included a carillon in the medieval flèche, three clock bells on the north transept in the 18th century, and six bells added in the 19th century – three in the reconstructed flèche and three within the roof to be heard in the sanctuary.
 These were destroyed during the 2019 fire.

 Clock

 The first clocks used at Notre-Dame were clepsydras.
 These were used to tell the hours, which were marked by striking bells.
 In the 14th century Notre-Dame had two clepsydras running simultaneously, one in the cloister and one in the church itself.
-A lay chamberlain was responsible to keep the clocks filled with water and to notify a churchwarden when it was time to strike the bells for the hour.
+A lay chamberlain was responsible for keeping the clocks filled with water and to notify a churchwarden when it was time to strike the bells for the hour.

 In 1766, Guillot de Montjoye and Jean-Bernard de Vienne, canons and stewards of the church fabric, donated a mechanical clock to the cathedral.
-The movement was installed in a glass cabinet in the gallery beneath the north rose window and rang three bells placed outside above the north portal.
+The movement was installed in a glass cabinet in the gallery beneath the north rose window and rang three bells outside above the north portal.
 Between 1812 and 1813, the clock and bells were moved to the north tower.
 A 1.34 m clock face was installed inside the church below the organ platform.